-In Ireland, you need a licence to own a dog or television but not to own an exotic animal such as a tiger, sloth or python.
+In Ireland, you need a licence to own a dog or television but not an exotic animal such as a tiger, sloth or python.

 The issue has escalated to the extent that a national sanctuary was set up to provide the growing number of unwanted and neglected exotic animals with permanent accommodation and care.

-We also want to speak to zoologists, legal experts and animal welfare professionals about changes to the law needed to protect the animals and control this trade.
+Our reporters will interview zoologists, legal experts and animal welfare professionals about changes to the law needed to protect the animals and control this trade.

 Want to see this investigation happen?
 Click the 'Fund This Proposal' button.